TechXplainator/Tutorials/stable-diffusion/write-better-prompts-for-stable-diffusion/README.md

 This tutorial will guide you through writing better prompts for Stable Diffusion.

-If you prefer learning through a visual approach or want to gain additional insight into this topic, be sure to check out my YouTube video on this subject!
+If you prefer learning through a visual approach or want to gain additional insight into this topic, be sure to check out my YouTube videos on this subject!

 | Part 1                     | Part 2                |
 |--------------------------- |-----------------------|